“Go forth and sow your wild oats, my son!”, my Dad used to say when I was a teenager.

 Theta brain waves are closely associated with creativity and free flow mental states.

-We also know that oat straw extract inhibits the effects of phosphodiesterase-4(PDE-4), which has a diverse number of beneficial effects.
+We also know that oat straw extract inhibits the effects of phosphodiesterase-4(PDE-4), which is an enzyme involved with inflammatory immune responses.

-When taken into consideration together, these mechanisms do a pretty good job of explaining how oat straw extract protects the nervous system from stress and inflammation, as well as improving mood and cognition.
+When taken into consideration together, these mechanisms do a pretty good job of explaining how oat straw extract protects our nerves from stress.

 Another footnote I should let you know about briefly; researchers also found that the cognitive enhancement seen in healthy individuals was pretty minimal.